How to get string size in bytes in javascript(examples)

-String in JavaScript is a group of characters, Each character holds 16 bits of an integer.
-Each string stores the data in memory, as we don’t have a direct method like sizeof in a c programming language.
+A string in JavaScript is a group of characters, Each character holds 16 bits of an integer.
+Each string stores the data in memory, as we donβt have a direct method like sizeof in a c programming language.

-input one character returns 1 byte in characters, whereas “ab” returns 2 bytes.
-However, emojis returns 4 bytes for each symbol, two emojis returns 8 bytes.
+input one character returns 1 byte in characters, whereas βabβ returns 2 bytes.
+However, emojis return 4 bytes for each symbol, and two emojis return 8 bytes.

 Emojis are UTF encoding strings that use 4 bytes to represent a character.

-Buffer is an inbuilt object in NodeJS programming used to represent the fixed bytes.
+Bufferπ is an inbuilt object in NodeJS programming, used to store the fixed bytes.

-Buffer’s byteLength method return string size in bytes with encoding
+Bufferβs byteLength method returns string size in bytes with a given encoding.

 Here is a syntax

-Blob is a javascript inbuilt object used to get binary data of any type of file.
-The file can be images, string text.
+Blobπ is a javascript inbuilt object, used to get binary data of any type of file.

-method returns the encoded object and length returns in bytes
+TextEncoderπ is a function used by web workers to return the string data in bytes The encode method returns the encoded object and the length returns in bytes

 console.log(new TextEncoder().encode(str).length);